 2. Pushes your Docker image to a registry (e.g., GHCR, Docker Hub)

-3. Call Cycle's API or trigger a Cycle Pipeline via a Webhook that deploys to a Cycle environment
+3. Calls Cycle's API or triggers a Cycle Pipeline via webhook to deploy to a Cycle environment

 Cycle handles the infrastructure, networking, service orchestration, and deployments behind the scenes.